 7. The Cost

-Ukraine is not a Hague-convention nation, so there is no Median Adoption Service Provider Convention Fee documented in the State Department’s FYE 2021 Annual Report.
+Ukraine is not a Hague-convention nation, so no Median Adoption Service Provider Convention Fee is documented in the State Department’s FYE 2022 Annual Report.
 However, according to country information data on the State Department’s Intercountry Adoption – Ukraine page, adoptive families report the cost to range from $10,000 to $40,000, considering documentation, adoption service provider fees, travel, and in-country lodging expenses.

 8. The Needs

 The special needs most common in Ukraine adoption range from minor and correctable to complex.
 Prospective adoptive parents should be prepared for various cardiovascular diseases, cancer, chronic respiratory diseases, and prenatal exposure to alcohol, tobacco, and environmental pollution.
 There are also concerns about a family history of high blood pressure, diabetes, and obesity.

 Alcoholism is a serious social and medical problem in many Eastern European nations.
 International adoption doctors have reported a higher incidence of FASD in Ukraine than in other placing countries.
 One report estimated the FASD rate in Ukrainian orphanages as eight times the worldwide average: approximately 15 per 1000 births (Aronson 2003b).
 Ukrainian orphans are at an increased risk for FAS and FASD.

 For more specific needs, Ukraine maintains this list of what is considered special needs under Ukrainian law.

 9. The Post-Adoption Reports

 Upon returning home with the adopted child, Ukrainian adoption law requests that parents register the child with the Embassy or Consulate of Ukraine.
 The process is detailed on the Embassy’s website.

 Parents must provide post-adoption reports to the Consular Office of the Embassy of Ukraine annually, during the first three years following the adoption, and then once every three years thereafter until the child’s 18th birthday.
 Post-adoption reports should contain detailed information about the child/children’s development and family photos.
 The adoption service provider should provide a form, a template, or other guidance for a report’s content.

 Creating a Family always urges families to comply with post-adoption requirements in a timely manner.
 Your cooperation contributes to the program’s stability and supports Ukraine’s history of positive experiences with US-citizen parents.

 10. The Additional Resources